VirtusLab/akka-serialization-helper/docs/GUIDE.md

 - `custom cache file path`

 This plugin creates a set of helper temporary Json files (used later by the [`ashDumpPersistenceSchema` task](#ashdumppersistenceschema-sbt-task)).
-These files are saved under a temporary directory - `dump-persistence-schema-cache`.
-The `dump-persistence-schema-cache` directory is created under `target/` directory of top-level project by default.
+These files are saved under a temporary directory - `dump-persistence-schema-cache/`.
+The `dump-persistence-schema-cache/` directory is created under `target/` directory of top-level project by default.
 If you want, you can change the default `target/` directory to a custom directory of your choice.
-So that the `dump-persistence-schema-cache` directory with json files would be created under the custom dir.
+So that the `dump-persistence-schema-cache/` directory with json files would be created under the custom dir.
 To do so, add following configuration to the plugin:<br>
 `Compile / scalacOptions += "-P:dump-persistence-schema-plugin:PATH_TO_CUSTOM_DIRECTORY"`<br><br>

 Dump Persistence Schema Compiler Plugin prepares data for the `ashDumpPersistenceSchema` sbt task, which creates the final output for user.<br>